AlexAntartico/perl_lessons/practice/basic_perl_structure.md

  Este es un multi line comment
 comienza con =for comment y =cut es el final del multiline comment.
 =cut

+=begin comment
+    Also a multiline comment
+    [1] remember that die is a subroutine, you can treat as that and create a loop or trigger any actions if die condition is met

+    [2] if you add the \n, it will remove the line where script failed, useful when this will be shown to users ie, try removing the \n and see: at D:\Repositories\perl\lesson4\lesson4.pl line 9.
+=end comment
+=cut
 ```

 ## Header